spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/best-practices-working-with-analytics.md

 related:
 ---

-Amazon QuickSight is a powerful business intelligence tool and is highly customizable.
+Amazon QuickSight is a highly customizable and powerful business intelligence tool.
 This document describes a typical use case and how to start working with analytics.

 ## Prerequisites

 [Set up Amazon QuickSight](/docs/pbc/all/business-intelligence/{{page.version}}/amazon-quicksight-third-party-integration/set-up-amazon-quicksight.html)

-## Back up the default analysis
+## Optional: Back up the default analysis

 Amazon QuickSight is shipped with a default analysis that is used for the default dashboard.
 We recommend duplicating the default analysis so you can learn how to create your own dashboards and keep the default analysis as a backup.
 To do it, follow the steps: